cybrneon/generatron/README.md

 - A community driven sample repository with contributions from artists and designers, where everyone could make sounds and visuals and share them to everyone to try on Generatron.
 - A mobile focused UX for better interactions.
 - Having a better UI framework instead of plain HTML and CSS.
+- A sound AND video recorder of the canvas, with export options for different aspect ratios.
 - Implementing a store for Generatron merch to support the project.

 ### The GENERATRON Community